ChrisWag91/Inkscape-Lasertools-Plugin/README.md

 *******************************************************************************************************************************

 ## Open Bugs
+- Fix infill glitches which appear on some paths
 - Scaling factor needs to be Set to 1
-- displayed units needs to be set to mm
+- Displayed units needs to be set to mm

 ## Features to be implemented / tested
+- Automatically convert text to paths
 - Make Laser On/Off command configurable
-- make offsets work
+- Make offsets work
-- make a help section in the ui with the step by step instructions
+- Make a help section in the ui with the step by step instructions
-- performance improvements / multithreading
+- Performance improvements / multithreading

 *******************************************************************************************************************************